projectacrn/acrn-hypervisor/doc/developer-guides/doc_guidelines.rst

 Instruction Steps
 *****************

-Numbered instruction steps is a style that makes it easy to create tutorial guides with clearly identified steps.
+A numbered instruction steps style makes it easy to create tutorial guides with clearly identified steps.
 Add the ``.. rst-class:: numbered-step`` directive immediately before a second-level heading (by project convention, a heading underlined with